sebarmeli/JAIL/README.md

 
 If you inspect the HTTP requests, you'll see how the images are loaded after the DOM is ready.

-You can add additional configuration options when you initially call the `asynchImageLoader` function:
+You can add additional configuration options when you initially call the `asynchImageLoader` function (or 'jail' function):

 * `timeout`     : number of msec after that the images will be loaded - Default: `10`
 * `effect`      : any jQuery effect that makes the images display (e.g. "fadeIn") - Default: `NULL`